soffan-group-20/assignment4-report/README.md

 1 *Gap between checkbox and text*

-> There should be a space between a checkbox and a text, this will not impact functionality but is a visual improvement and affects the file `rubric-question-statistics.component.html`.
+> There should be a space between a checkbox and a text

 2 *No dots in gap*